Safety and wellbeing

 Health & Safety

-Safety policies and risk assessments
+Safety policies, risk assessments

-If you employ less than five people then there is no requirement to have a written safety policy or to record the findings of risk assessments, although adequate safety precautions must still be in place.
+If you employ less than five people, there is no requirement to have a written safety policy or to record the findings of risk assessments, but adequate safety precautions must still be in place.

 Training and supervision